MakeSchool-Tutorials/Makestagram-Swift/P9-Improving-Upload-Code/content.md

         UIApplication.sharedApplication().endBackgroundTask(self.photoUploadTask!)
       }
 >
+      // any uploaded post should be associated with the current user user = PFUser.currentUser()
+      self.imageFile = imageFile
       // 2
-      imageFile.saveInBackgroundWithBlock { (success: Bool, error: NSError?) -> Void in
+      saveInBackgroundWithBlock { (success: Bool, error: NSError?) -> Void in
         // 3
         UIApplication.sharedApplication().endBackgroundTask(self.photoUploadTask!)
       }
->
-      // any uploaded post should be associated with the current user user = PFUser.currentUser()
-      self.imageFile = imageFile
-      saveInBackgroundWithBlock(nil)
     }

 1. As soon as a post gets uploaded, we create a background task.
 When a background task gets created, iOS generates a unique ID and returns it.
 We store that unique id in the `photoUploadTask` property.
 The API requires us to provide an _expirationHandler_ in the form of a closure.
 That closure runs when the extra time that iOS permitted us has expired.
 In case the additional background time wasn't sufficient, we are required to cancel our task!
 Within this block you should delete any temporary resources that you created - in the case of our photo upload we don't have any.
 Additionally you have to call `UIApplication.sharedApplication().endBackgroundTask`, otherwise your app will be terminated!
-2. After we've created the background task, we save the `imageFile` by calling `saveInBackgroundWithBlock`.
+2. After we've created the background task, we save the `Post` by calling `saveInBackgroundWithBlock`.
 However, this time we aren't handing `nil` as a completion handler!
 3. Within the completion handler of `saveInBackgroundWithBlock` we inform iOS that our background task is completed.
 This block gets called as soon as the image upload is finished.
 The API for background jobs makes us responsible for calling `UIApplication.sharedApplication().endBackgroundTask` as soon as our work is completed.

 Next, we'll need to add the `photoUploadTask` property that we are referencing from the `uploadPhoto` method.